Preapproved Credit One Bank cards: How to qualify

 Avoid applying too often

-If you apply for multiple credit cards in a short period, credit card issuers may see it as a sign that you’re trying to borrow funds in a dire financial situation — and you might not be able to pay them back.
-For that reason, try to limit your credit card applications to no more than one in six months, or even a year.
+If you apply for multiple credit cards in a short period of time, credit card issuers may see it as a sign that you’re trying to borrow funds in a dire financial situation — and you might not be able to pay them back.
+For that reason, try to limit your credit card applications to no more than one application every six months, or even one application per year.

-Keep these things in mind when you’re shopping for a credit card.
-It’s good to stay on top of the offers and see what you’re prequalified for, but it’s best to commit to applying only when you’re certain it’s the right time — and the right card.
+Keep these aspects in mind when you’re shopping for a new credit card.
+However, while it’s good to stay on top of available offers and see what you might prequalify for, it’s best to commit to applying only when you’re certain it’s the right time — and the right card.